 It’s time to center the needs of Black Girls in our national policies.

-As we approach the 2020 election, Girls for Gender Equity (GGE) is centering the needs of cisgender (cis) and transgender (trans) Black girls and gender nonconforming (GNC) Black youth.
+One year out from the 2020 election, Girls for Gender Equity (GGE) centered the needs of cisgender (cis) and transgender (trans) Black girls and gender nonconforming (GNC) Black youth.
 A National Agenda for Black Girls (NABG) is a collaborative project bringing the needs of Black girls to the national stage and amplifying the voices of Black girls in the 2020 elections by engaging organizations across the United States who are committed to the well-being of Black girls.

 Who is a Black Girl?